wttech/gradle-aem-plugin/README.md

 By distinguishing `includeProject`, `includeBundle` or `includeContent` there is ability to create any assembly CRX package with content of any type without restructuring the project.
 Only one must have rule to be kept while developing a multi-module project is that **all Vault filter roots of all projects must be exclusive**.
 In general, they are most often exclusive, to avoid strange JCR installer behaviors, but sometimes exceptional [workspace filter](http://jackrabbit.apache.org/filevault/filter.html) rules are being applied like `mode="merge"` etc.

+### Include additional OSGi bundle into CRX package

+Simply use custom [configuration](https://docs.gradle.org/current/dsl/org.gradle.api.artifacts.Configuration.html) named `aemInstall` in `dependencies` section.

+In build script, instead using `compile 'group:name:version'` use `aemInstall 'group:name:version'`.
+As a result, artifact will be copied into CRX package being composed at path determined by property `config.bundlePath`.

+For the reference, see [usage in AEM Multi-Project Example](https://github.com/Cognifide/gradle-aem-multi/blob/master/app/common/build.gradle).

+### Embed JAR file into built OSGi bundle

+Simply use custom [configuration](https://docs.gradle.org/current/dsl/org.gradle.api.artifacts.Configuration.html) named `aemEmbed` in `dependencies` section.

+In build script, instead using `compile 'group:name:version'` use `aemEmbed 'group:name:version'`.
+As a result, artifact will become a part of OSGi bundle being built.

+To be able to use classes provided by that dependency, it is recommended to specify packages in bundle manifest attribute named `Private-Package` or optionally `Export-Package`.
+For the reference, see [usage in AEM Multi-Project Example](https://github.com/Cognifide/gradle-aem-multi/blob/master/app/common/build.gradle).

 ### Skip installed package resolution by download name.